How To Spot A Fake 1984 Star Michael Jordan XRC #101 Card

 Here’s what the text on the fake looks like zoomed in:

-You can see the blotchiness, mostly due to the low quality print of this forgery.
+You can see the blotchiness, mostly due to the low-quality print of this forgery.
 The lines around the lettering should be solid, as should the black borders on the card

 Trust me on this, do yourself a favor right now and get yourself a loupe.
-You can get a simple jewler’s loupe for $5 or grab one that attaches to your phone so you can take pictures, like this one here
+You can get a simple jeweler’s loupe for $5 or grab one that attaches to your phone so you can take pictures, like this one here

 Here’s the back of the fake card: